brianmueller/cssi-curriculum/_lessons/python/08-python-lists.md

 >>> groceries
 ['Bread', 'Milk', 'Butter']
 ```
 Another convenient way to modify a list is the append() method.
-The append method allows you to stick an element at the end of a list.
+The append method allows you to add an element at the end of a list.
 ```
 >>> groceries.append('Asparagus')
 >>> groceries
 ['Bread', 'Milk', 'Butter', 'Asparagus']
 ```
 ### List Methods
 Using the len function, you can return the number of items in a list:
 ```